rajeevsengar/Better_Calculator/README.md

 ---

 **Note**: This system is designed so that most changes to the desktop version automatically work on mobile.
 The mobile-specific files only handle UI differences and touch interactions, while all calculator logic is shared.

+To-Do
+1. Use alternate unit the px - in CSS like percent to have consistent UI accross resolution